Sudan is bleeding in silence: A humanitarian crisis the world cannot ignore

 Refugee crisis spills across borders

-Sudan’s collapse is not a domestic catastrophe — it’s also a regional crisis for neighboring countries.
-The United Nations High Commissioner for Refugees (UNHCR) reports that the conflict has driven over 11 million people into neighboring countries such as Chad, South Sudan, Egypt, and Ethiopia.
+Sudan’s collapse is not a domestic catastrophe — it’s a regional crisis.
+The United Nations High Commissioner for Refugees (UNHCR) reports that the conflict has driven over 11 million people to flee into neighboring countries such as Chad, South Sudan, Egypt, and Ethiopia.
 Refugee camps in these areas are facing immense pressure, with limited resources to support the influx of displaced people.

 The massive movement of people is putting pressure on already fragile neighboring states and creating long-term risks for health, education, and security in the region.